hphelion/documentation/index.md

 <!--add a link to the release notes at GA-->

-* See [Getting Started with HP Public Cloud Console](/hpcloudconsole) to navigate the web interface and activate services.
+* See [Getting Started with HP Helion Public Cloud Console](/hpcloudconsole) to navigate the web interface and activate services.

 * If you're a developer, you'll want to look at the [OpenStack software development kit (SDK) information](https://wiki.openstack.org/wiki/SDKs).